Atul-1992/AWS-MLOPS-Template/Readme.md

    - `version_dataset.py` It version contol our dataset in standard format with dvc and git.
    - we can further add more scripts to it using our building block in very easy by adding more functions to `GeneralProcess` class in combine directory and the calling it in script.

+10. **app (Flask):**
+   - Flask app with user registration and authentication feature, it includes it's own sqlite database for user information.

 ---

 Refer to this guide for understanding the structure and purpose of this project template.
 Customize and utilize the provided building blocks to create robust and scalable machine learning pipelines in a cloud environment.